adsehgal/Bench_Power_Supply/README.md

 * [Fusion 360](https://www.autodesk.com/education/edu-software/overview) - Used to design 3-D models for packages

 ### *Notes:*

-- The PCB uses a 5/5mil DRC constraint
+* The PCB uses a 5/5mil DRC constraint
-- The top of the PCB acts as the product face plate
+* The top of the PCB acts as the product face plate
-- Non-standard footprint 3-D models have been provided in the STEP file format
+* Non-standard footprint 3-D models have been provided in the STEP file format

+## To Do
+- [ ] Connect OLED reset line to a GPIO</br>
+- [ ] Add reset pull up to MCU
+- [ ] ORed interrupt for buttons
+- [ ] Add config flash storage
+- [ ] Bigger display?
+- [ ] Reduce inductor footprint

 ## Authors